ferdousbhai/x-filter/README.md

 4. Click "Load unpacked" and select the source code directory.

 ## Usage
 The extension hides posts on X.com that match user-defined criteria.
-Use the popup to set Groq API key and list of content types to filter out.
+Use the popup to set Groq API key (free!) and set your list of content types to filter out.

 # Acknowledgement
 This project is forked from [ricklamers/x-ai-content-filter-groq](https://github.com/ricklamers/x-ai-content-filter-groq).
 We appreciate the original work and have built upon it to create this version.